brian978/easy-sketch.js/README.md

 **This option CANNOT be set after the creation of the object because the method that attaches the listeners is called in the constructor.**

+### Manual binding

+Let's say that for some reason you want to attach the listeners on the object later and not when the object is created.
+You can switch to manual binding by setting the option **autoBind** to false when creating the object:

+    var sketcher = new EasySketch.Sketch("#someId", {autoBind: false});

 ### Detaching the listeners

 By default, when the object is created, a series of listeners are attached on the canvas or the object that was provided for